leonardopolicarpo/nlw-connect/README.md

 The API will be running at **http://localhost:3333** 🚀

+### 🚀 **Running Without Docker**

+If you prefer to run the databases manually:

+1. Install PostgreSQL and Redis on your machine
+2. Configure the .env file with your local database credentials
+3. Start PostgreSQL and Redis manually before running the API

 ### 📖 **Accessing API Documentation**

 After starting the server, access the documentation via **Swagger**: